bwmabe/scripts/README.md

 ### minecraft-color-text.py
 Formats text so that it will be rainbow in Minecraft chat.

+### screenshot-manager.sh
+Watches my home directory for new screenshots and then crops them so only the right monitor is captured.
+Also moves them to `~/Screenshots`.

 ### ytdl-wrapper
 A wrapper script written in Python around my common use-cases for `youtube-dl`